 Months of entry

-The Languages PGCE programme is informed by research and places a strong emphasis on cultural knowledge, use of literature in the languages classroom, pupils' use of target language and broader aspects of language learning.
-This includes issues related to bilingual learners and English as an additional language and other areas such as information and communications technology and digital, video and multimedia production.
+The Languages PGCE programme is informed by research and places a strong emphasis on cultural knowledge, use of literature in the languages classroom, pupils' use of target language and broader aspects of language learning including issues related to bilingual learners and English as an additional language and other areas such as information and communications technology and digital, video and multimedia production.

-UCL IOE have well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
+UCL Institute of Education (IOE) has well-established partnerships with cultural and educational institutions across London, as well as European and Chinese universities and teacher training institutions.
 Our partnership with over 200 secondary schools and colleges in Greater London and beyond enables our students to become skilled and confident teachers in their chosen subject specialism.

 Course contact details

-- +44 (0)20 3370 1214
+- +44 (0)20 7612 6711